PoCInnovation/Workshops/software/24.Git_GitHub/GitHub/README.md

 > Take a look at [Closing keywords](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/using-keywords-in-issues-and-pull-requests) 😉

+> As for Issues, [templates are also available for Pull Requests](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/creating-a-pull-request-template-for-your-repository), and we have one [here](https://github.com/PoCInnovation/open-source-project-template/blob/main/.github/pull_request_template.md) just for you 😉

 ## Step 3 - [Projects](https://docs.github.com/en/issues/organizing-your-work-with-project-boards/managing-project-boards/about-project-boards)
 You can now manage features and tasks with issues, group commits and do code reviews with PRs, but how do you actually organize your work in tables like well-known ticketing tools ?
 That's where GitHub Projects come into play !